 - Size of combinations: Reach and Appeal can be assessed for combinations of 2 to 6 items.

 - Cost Index: within the simulator, it is possible to specify the relative cost associated with each item.
 The total cost for a package will be displayed when running the Marginal Reach analysis.
-It is also possible to account for the total cost of the package when running Best Combination analysis, so that only packages with a total cost within a pre-specified range will be displayed.
+It is also possible to account for the total cost of the combinations when running Best Combination analysis, so that only combinations with a total cost within a pre-specified range will be displayed (to show combinations within budget).

 - Depth of reach is assumed to be 1, but this can be modified with some changes to the simulator’s macros, which could be implemented by the user or by Demia upon request.